kmcooper/BIOI-1000-Project-Sample/README.md

 ## Operating instructions
 Navigate to the folder that contains the script and run the following command, where DNA represents your input and protein represents your output:
-`python3 nucleotide_to_protein.py -i DNA.fa -o protein.fa`
+`python3 nucleotide_to_protein.py -i nuc.fa -o protein.fa`

 ## Sample Input/Output
 You can run the file with the following input and if working correctly should generate the output in prot.fa exactly.
 You can check if there are differences using the `diff` or `vimdiff` commands.
-`python3 nucleotide_to_protein.py -i DNA.fa -o protein.fa`
+`python3 nucleotide_to_protein.py -i nuc.fa -o protein.fa`

 ## Files in this directory
 - nucleotide_to_protein.py